AlexJFDev/altair-compiler/README.md

 Comments can be made with #

-To write code use the Mnemonic found in the manual followed by any arguments that an instruction takes.
+To write instructions use the Mnemonic found in the manual followed by any arguments that an instruction takes.
 Arguments are separated from the instruction, and each other, by commas.
 * Instructions that have arguments "in byte" take arguments in binary form.
 * Instructions that have arguments in the next one or two bytes take arguments in hex form.
 * The MOV instruction takes arguments in the form of B, C, D, E, H, L, M, and A. A references the accumulator and M references a byte in memory at the location H&L point to.

 dat (data) is a special instruction.
 It is not a real Altair 8800 instruction instead it is used to write bytes of data for your program.

+### Technical

+Info about how the compiler works will eventually be posted to my website.

+Adding {print-debugs} to the end of the command when running will print debug info.